• Gluten-Free Recipes

 • Make it a punch.
 I could see this beautiful drink in a big glass bowl full of ice and strawberry slices as a non-alcoholic punch perfect at a baby shower, sweet 16 birthday party, or kids' get-together!
 Multiply the quantities by as many servings as you think you may need, pour it all into a pretty bowl, add ice, and let your guests serve themselves.

 • Swap in basil.
-Basil and strawberry is also a winner of a combo.
+Basil and strawberry are also a winner of a combo.
 Instead of the mint, try garnishing each drink with fresh basil leaves.

 Proper Storage